AmeetGill/lordozb.github.io/README.md

-# Finding The Best Ingedrients For My Alchemy!
+# Finding The Best Ingridents For My Alchemy!